Michael-Brodsky/PG/src/utilities/readme.md

 The RemoteControl class facilitates asynchronous control of peripheral hardware by a remote host using commands sent over a serial port.

 ### Serial.h
-Defines constants frequently used in controlling serial ports and types for easily manipulating them.
+Defines several types that extend the capabilities of the Arduino HardwareSerial objects.

 ### Unique.h
 Unique is a base class that provides a unique identifier (number) to derived types which clients can use to identify multiple instances of the same object type.